Miranda (footballer, born 1984): International career

 On 20 August 2007, Miranda received his first call-up to the national team, along with Thiago Silva, as a replacement for Lúcio and Luisão in a friendly match against Algeria.
 However, he did not make his debut as he was only an unused substitute during the match.
 More than a year later, Miranda made his first international appearance for Brazil in a 2010 FIFA World Cup qualification match against Peru on 1 April 2009.
 He came on as a substitute for Luisão who was injured during the game.

 Miranda was part of the Brazil squad which won the 2009 FIFA Confederations Cup in South Africa.
 He replaced Kléber at left-back for the second group game against the United States in Pretoria, but he saw himself replaced in the third match by André Santos, who remained in the position for the rest of the tournament.

 In January 2013, Miranda was called up for Brazil for the first time since 2009 ahead of a friendly against England; it was the first squad for Luiz Felipe Scolari's return as manager.
 He was one of seven players put on standby for Brazil's 2014 FIFA World Cup team.

 Under new coach Dunga, Miranda became a regular starter in the Brazilian defence, replacing former captain Thiago Silva as David Luiz's central defensive partner.
 In May 2015, he was included in Brazil's 23-man squad for the 2015 Copa América held in Chile.
 On 21 June, he replaced the suspended Neymar as captain of the Seleção in a 2–1 win against Venezuela.

 In May 2016, Miranda was named as Brazil's captain for the Copa América Centenario in the United States, which ultimately ended in a group stage exit.

 Miranda scored his first international goal on 6 September 2016, in the second minute of a 2–1 win over Colombia in a World Cup qualifying match played in Manaus.
 In May 2018 manager Tite named him in the final 23-man squad for the 2018 FIFA World Cup in Russia, where he played as a starter in the five matches played by Brazil, which was eliminated in the quarterfinals.

 In May 2019, Miranda was included in Brazil's 23-man squad for the 2019 Copa América on home soil.
 He made his only appearance in the competition in Brazil's 2–0 victory over rivals Argentina in the semi-finals of the competition on 2 July, coming on as a second-half substitute for Marquinhos.
 Brazil subsequently went on to win the title following a 3–1 win over Peru in the final on 7 July, at the Maracanã Stadium.

+After two years, Miranda was recalled to the Brazil National Team for three World Cup qualifying matches against Chile, Argentina, and Peru.
+He was a reserve for all three games.

+Personal life

+Miranda's sons, João Vitor Miranda and Lucas Miranda, are currently players in the youth sectors of FK Dukla Banská Bystrica and São Paulo FC, respectively.